Tom-Fynes/sql-101/Docs/Grade_5/Altering_tables.md

 * `Alther` the employee table and set the salary to be an `INT` column
 * `Alter` the department table and add new column for `department code`.
 Once this has been done `update` the table to include a `department code` for every table, after completion alter the table again and make this new column a `not null` column.
+* Add managerid to the employee table and update the values to correspond to an employeeid

 ---